Comment on, object to or support a planning application

 The law requires that to the extent that development plan policies are material to an application for planning permission the decision must be taken in accordance with the development plan unless there are material considerations that indicate otherwise.
 Where the development plan is absent, silent or the relevant policies are out of date, paragraph 14 of the National planning policy framework requires the application to be determined in accordance with the presumption in favour of sustainable development unless otherwise specified.

-The scope of what can constitute a material consideration is very wide and so the courts often do not indicate what cannot be a material consideration.
-However, in general they have taken the view that planning is concerned with land use in the public interest, so that the protection of purely private interests such as the impact of a development on the value of a neighbouring property or loss of private rights to light could not be material considerations.
+The scope of what can constitute a material consideration is very wide.
+In general the courts have taken the view that planning is concerned with land use in the public interest, so that the protection of purely private interests such as the impact of a development on the value of a neighbouring property or loss of private rights to light could not be material considerations.

 - Relevant policies of the development plan